Recommendation Letter for Graduate School Applications

 Send me an email one week before the deadline if any letter is missing.

-Please note that I can only write an academic recommendation letter.
-In general, I will not be able to comment on your personal traits --- such comments are often required by professional schools (i.e., business schools, public policy schools, and law schools).
-Some of these schools force a letter writer to answer personal traits questions and do not give the letter writer the option to upload a recommendation letter.
-I prefer not to be your recommender for those cases (and the department's LOR system can not handle those cases).
+Please note that I am only able to write an academic recommendation letter.
+In general, I will not be able to provide comments on your personal traits.
+Such comments are often required by professional schools, such as business schools, public policy schools, and law schools.
+Some of these schools require the letter writer to respond to questions about personal traits and do not offer the option to upload a traditional recommendation letter.
+For these cases, I prefer not to serve as your recommender, and the department's LOR system cannot accommodate such requests.

 After I agreed to write a LOR, you will receive an email from the department's LOR system that contains the following: